 where $f_0$ is the peak value of the profile, $\lambda_0$ is the peak wavelength, $\sigma_{\text{blue}}$ and $\sigma_{\text{red}}$ are the blue- and red-side widths of the profile.
-In the fitting procedure, we have a zero continuum flux prior with initial guesses of $f_0=0.5\times10^{-18}$ erg s$^{-1}$ cm$^{-2}$, $\lambda_0$ is at the peak flux wavelength in an 1D spectrum, and $\sigma_\text{blue, red} = 3$\AA.
-We adjust the wavelength range which is included in the fit for achieving the maximum S/N of the emission line by reducing nearby contaminations while still capturing the entire emission line contribution.
-The associated errors of the physical quantities were derived from Monte-Carlo (MC) simulations by fluctuating the 1D spectra within their noise levels.
-From this visual inspection, we detect 13 emission line features above a 3$\sigma$ level: 8 with S/N$>$4 and 5 with 3$<$S/N$<$4.
+In the fitting procedure, we have a zero continuum flux prior with initial guesses of $f_0=0.5\times10^{-18}$ erg s$^{-1}$ cm$^{-2}$, $\lambda_0$ is at the peak flux wavelength in a 1D spectrum, and $\sigma_\text{blue, red} = 3$\AA.
+We adjust the wavelength range that is included in the fit for achieving the maximum S/N of the emission line by reducing nearby contaminations while still capturing the entire emission-line contribution.
+The associated errors of the physical quantities were derived from MC simulations by fluctuating the 1D spectra within their noise levels.
+From this visual inspection, we detect 13 emission-line features above a 3$\sigma$ level: 8 with S/N$>$4 and 5 with 3$<$S/N$<$4.

-Then, for catching any emission features missed by the previous visual inspection, we applied the automated line search scheme of \cite{Larson2018a} to the reduced 1D spectra, and also ran Source Extractor on the reduced 2D flux and noise spectra.
+Then, to catch any emission features missed by the previous visual inspection, we applied the automated line search scheme of \cite{Larson2018a} to the reduced 1D spectra and also ran Source Extractor on the reduced 2D flux and noise spectra.
 In the Source Extractor runs, we adjusted parameters to optimally search for point sources in 2D spectra with sizes comparable to the seeing value, typically $\sim$~0$\farcs7$ or 4 pixels in the spatial direction of the 2D spectra.
-In both 1D and 2D searches, we disregarded sky emission line regions to avoid spurious emission features from sky residuals.
-However, a choice of a detection threshold in the automated searches is still arbitrary.
+In both 1D and 2D searches, we disregarded sky emission-line regions to avoid spurious emission features from sky residuals.
+However, the choice of a detection threshold in the automated searches is still arbitrary.
 A lower cut provides many more emission lines, which still include numerous false emission lines of, for example, uncleaned CRs, noise spikes, or contamination from nearby sources, while increasing the detection threshold would lose actual emission lines.
-Thus, we elected to place the highest detection thresholds where the automated searches still capture all of the 13 significant emission lines from our visual inspection, which is $\gtrsim$3$\sigma$ in the 1D search and $\gtrsim$4$\sigma$ in the Source Extractor runs\footnote{Flux error from Source Extractor's automated aperture photometry.}.
+Thus, we elected to place the highest detection thresholds where the automated searches still capture all of the 13 significant emission lines from our visual inspection, which is $\gtrsim$3$\sigma$ in the 1D search and $\gtrsim$4$\sigma$ in the Source Extractor runs.\footnote{Flux error from Source Extractor's automated aperture photometry.}